cositools/cosi-data-challenge-1/README.md

 As mentioned previously, please don't hesitate to reach out to the COSI Data Challenge team if you have any questions, concerns, issues, or suggestions.
 Email [Chris Karwin](mailto:christopher.m.karwin@nasa.gov).

+## Bug Report

+* COSIpy classic requires pystan version 2.19.1.1., which has compatibility issues with Ubuntu 22.04 and currently cannot be installed.
+This only impacts the imaging notebooks with the simulated data.
+They can still be ran without modification, and will produce qualitatively similar images for the point sources and 511; however, the Al26 notebook will not work without pytan.
+In order to install COSITools on Ubuntu 22.04 you must remove pystan from requirements.txt.